Personal profile

 Overview

 I am a PhD student in the Department of Geography (School of Environment, Education, and Development) supervised by Professor James Evans and Dr Amy Barron.
-Thesis title:
+Working thesis title:

 Smart and (Un)sustainable?
 Empowering Greater Manchester's Youth to Reform the Smart City.